webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Arcane-Flare.md

 ---
 aliases:
 - Arcane Flare
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
-  - Abilities
+- Ability/Cost/1
-  - Abilitiesnabler
+- Ability/Tier/Low
-  - Abilitiesction
+- Ability/Pool/Intellect
-points:
-  - 1 Intellect
+- Ability/Categories/Meta
-type:
-  - Enabler for enhancement
+- Ability/Categories/Special-Attack
-  - Action for long-range attack
 ---

-# Arcane Flare
+## Arcane Flare

-**Points**: 1 Intellect point
+>1  Intellect
-**Type**: Enabler for enhancement; Action for long-range attack

 You enhance the damage of another attack spell with an extra charge of energy so that it deals 1 additional point of damage.
 Alternatively, you attack a target within long range by projecting a flare of raw magic that inflicts 4 points of damage.
+Enabler for enhancement; action for long-range attack.